acend/quarkus-techlab/content/en/docs/06.0/artemis.md

 ### {{% param sectionnumber %}}.2.1: Producing data

-We are going to implement a new Class called DataProducer `ch.puzzle.quarkustechlab.jmsproducer.boundary.JmsDataProducer` which implements the Interface Runnable.
-We setup a simple Scheduler which triggers the production of a Message every five seconds with a random SensorMeasurement.
+We are going to implement a new class called DataProducer `...producer.boundary.JmsDataProducer` which implements the interface Runnable.
+We setup a simple scheduler which triggers the production of a message every five seconds with a random SensorMeasurement.

 ```java